CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 Avoid this area except during slack tide.

+## In the marina

+* Observe the maximum speed limit of 4kts
+* Depths around the fuel wharf are uncertains -- have at least 1.0m of tide before attempting to refuel
+* Beware shallow areas at the southern (gangway) end of the fuel wharf

 ## Marina Entrance
 The Batemans Bay Marina is accessed via a relatively narrow gap in the rock wall that runs east/west along the river's southern side.
 Entering and leaving the marina can be hazardous.